 Mattresses come in several firmness levels, from extremely soft to extremely firm.
-These levels provide an indication of how hard or soft the mattress will feel to you — not how supportive it will be to your spine.
+These levels indicate how hard or soft the mattress will feel to you — not how supportive it will be to your spine.

-Support refers to how efficiently a mattress is able to maintain spinal alignment.
+Support refers to how efficiently a mattress maintains spinal alignment.
 A supportive mattress is one that provides pressure point relief while keeping your spine aligned and in its proper position, even while side sleeping.

 If you’re a side sleeper, mattresses that are too soft and don’t offer the right support can cause pain in the shoulder or lower back.

-Keep in mind, what you find comfortable, someone else may dislike.
-In order to get the best mattress for you, always buy one that comes with an in-home sleep trial offer of at least one month, so you can try it out at home for a period of time.
+Also, remember that what you find comfortable, someone else may dislike.
+To get the best mattress for you, always buy one that comes with an in-home sleep trial offer of at least 1 month, so you can try it out at home for a period of time.

-Pay attention to the materials used, and opt for mattresses that are nontoxic.
+Pay attention to the materials used and opt for nontoxic mattresses.
 Small amounts of toxic, gaseous chemicals called VOCs (volatile organic compounds) are found in polyurethane mattresses and in some mattress coverings.

 VOCs can become activated and released by your body’s heat while you sleep.
 Even low exposure to VOCs can cause oxidative stress and airway inflammation.